The initial ideal of generic sequences and Fr\"{o}berg's Conjecture: Abstract

 \section{Abstract}

 Let $K$ be an infinite field and let $I = (f_1,\cdots,f_r)$ be an ideal in the polynomial ring $R = K[x_1,\cdots,x_n]$ generated by generic forms of degrees $d_1,\cdots,d_r$.
-In the case $r=n$, following an effective method by Gao, Guan and Volny, we give a description of the initial ideal of $I$ with respect to the degree reverse lexicographic order.
-Thanks to a theorem due to Pardue (2010), we apply our result to give a partial solution to a longstanding conjecture stated by Fr\"{o}berg (1985) on the Hilbert series of $R/I. $
+A longstanding conjecture by Fr\"{o}berg predicts the shape of the Hilbert function of $R/I.$ In 2010 Pardue stated a conjecture on the initial ideal of $n$ generic forms with respect to the deg-revlex order and he proved that it is equivalent to Fr\"{o}berg's Conjecture.
+We study Pardue's Conjecture and we prove it under suitable conditions on the degrees of the forms.
+This yields a partial solution to Fr\"{o}berg's Conjecture in the case $r \leq n+2$ over an infinite field of any characteristic.